This Article Is About Re-Establishing Credit To Qualify For Mortgage With Secured Credit Cards

 - whatever the monthly payment is agreed upon, that number will be used in lieu of the 5%

-Borrowers needing to qualify for a mortgage with a direct lender with no overlays on government and conventional loans can contact us at 262-716-8151 or text us for faster response.
+Borrowers needing to qualify for a mortgage with a direct lender with no overlays on government and conventional loans can contact us at 262-716-8151 or text us for a faster response.
 Or email us at email@example.com.
-We are available 7 days a week, evening, weekend, and holidays.
+The team at Gustan Cho Associates is available 7 days a week, evening, weekend, and holidays.